David Johnson Player Prop Bets for NFL Week 14 | Houston vs. Seattle 12/12/2021

 - Johnson did not record a rush attempt in last week's game versus the Colts.

-- Over his last three outings, Johnson has collected 57 rushing yards (19.0 per game) on 23 attempts.
+- In his last three games, Johnson has racked up 23 carries for 57 yards (19.0 per game).

 Johnson's Houston Teammates